Tedby141/Tedby141/README.md

 I'm a chronically online PonyTown player, which is likely where you found this..
 Umm..
 Heh..
 Hello..

 As you can see, I'm 17!
 I'm agender genderflux.
-I'm neurodivergent and a mentally ill person, so be like, patient with me?.
+I'm neurodivergent and a mentally ill + mentally disordered person, so be like, patient with me?.
 Sorry this is so buns this is the first time i'm making something like this umm excuse my horrid shit eurghh.... 💛💛💛

 Some basic info, which is like i don't know, dni's and byi's ok? ok! <3<3